cdsittampalam/documentation/docs/Security & Cryptography.md

 The MPC protocol communicates with the blockchain validator nodes via the watcher service to ensure that it can process the correct wallet.

-The protocol, relying on client and server communication, performs the following process for preparing and creating a public key that it needs for signing a transaction.
-The process involves all client and server MPC nodes across data centers.
-Both the public key and digital signatures are used for creating an address.
+Applying the protocol, a client and server need to compute details on keys in order to prepare and create a public key for signing a transaction.
+To remove single points of failures, the process takes place across all data centers.

 1. A client and server node each generate their respective key material.